-16. UHealth Oversight AgencyU.
+17. UHealth Oversight AgencyU.
 An agency or authority of the United States, a State, a territory, a political subdivision of a State or territory, an Indian tribe, or a person or entity acting under a grant of authority from or contract with such public agency, including the employees or agents of such public agency or its contractors or persons or entities to whom it has granted authority, that is authorized by law to oversee the Health Care system (whether public or private) or government programs in which Health Information is necessary to determine eligibility or compliance, or to enforce civil rights laws for which Health Information is relevant.
 45 C.F.R. § 164.501.

-17. UHIPAAU.
-The Health Insurance Portability and Accountability Act of 1996.
+18. UHIPAAU.
+The Health Insurance Portability and Accountability Act of 1996, as amended.

-18. HITECH.
-The Health Information Technology for Economic and Clinical Health Act, passed on February 17, 2009.
+19. HITECH.
+The Health Information Technology for Economic and Clinical Health Act, passed on February 17, 2009, as amended.

-19. UHybrid EntityU.
+20. UHybrid EntityU.
 A single legal entity: (1) that is a Covered Entity; (2) whose business activities include both Covered and non-Covered functions; and (3) that designates Health Care Components.
 45 C.F.R. § 164.504.
 (The University is a Hybrid Entity.
 See also, Health Care Components.)